Multilayer Horizontal Visibility Graphs for Multivariate Time Series Analysis: Background

-In the last decade, several network-based time series analysis approaches have been proposed.
-These approaches are based on the mappings of univariate and multivariate time series into the network domain, either into single-layer or multiple-layer networks~\citep{vanessa2020}.
-The mappings proposed in the literature are essentially based on concepts of visibility, transition probability, proximity, time series models, and statistics~\citep{vanessa2020,zou2018complex}.
-In this section, we review the concepts of visibility graphs that are required for the next section.
+Over the past two decades, numerous approaches for time series analysis grounded in network principles have emerged.
+These methodologies involve the transformation of both univariate and multivariate time series into the network domain, manifested as either single-layer or multiple-layer networks~\citep{vanessa2020}.
+The mappings presented in the literature are essentially based on concepts of visibility, transition probability, proximity, time series models, and statistics~\citep{zou2018complex,vanessa2020}.
+In this section, we review the concepts of horizontal visibility graphs and multiplex visibility graphs essential for the discussion that follows.

-\textit{Visibility Graphs} (VG) establish connections (edges) between the timestamps (nodes) using visibility lines between the observations, where nodes are associated with the natural ordering of observations.
-There are two native variants of this method, the \textit{Natural Visibility Graph} (NVG)~\citep{Lacasa2008} and the \textit{Horizontal Visibility Graph} (HVG)~\citep{Luque2009}.
-The idea of these methods is that each UTS observation, $Y_t$, is seen as a vertical bar with a height equal to its numerical value and that these bars are laid in a landscape where (the top of) a bar is visible from (the tops of) other bars.
-Each timestamp, $t$, is mapped into a node, $v_t,$ and the corresponding edges $(v_i, v_j)$, for $i,j = 1 \ldots T$, $i \neq j$, are established if there is a visibility line between the corresponding data bars that is not intercepted.
-Formally, in the NVG and HVG, two nodes $v_{i}$ and $v_{j}$ are connected if for all $t_k,$ $t_{i}<t_{k}<t_{j},$ $(t_{k}, Y_{k})$ satisfies